Philippe Coutinho commits to Liverpool until 2022

 Klopp’s impact since taking over in October 2015 was one of the factors which persuaded Coutinho his future lies at Anfield.

+The Brazilian is enjoying one of his best seasons and, prior to his injury in late November, had scored six goals in 14 appearances as well as providing Liverpool’s creative spark.

 “Jurgen is a great manager.
 We all can see how much he has changed here since he arrived — and how much he will change in future.
-He is a winner,” he said..
+He is a winner,” said the 24-year-old.

 “It’s not only me, but every other player feels honoured to play at this great club for this great manager.